descarteslabs/example-notebooks/README.md

    - [01b Deploying an Unsupervised Classifier.ipynb](demos/01%20Unsupervised%20Classification/01b%20Deploying%20an%20Unsupervised%20Classifier.ipynb)
    - [01c Interactive Deployment with Dynamic Compute](demos/01%20Unsupervised%20Classification/01c%20Interactive%20Deployment%20with%20Dynamic%20Compute.ipynb)

-#### _Note For working with the Dynamic Compute and Vector APIs outside of a Workbench environment:_
+#### _Note for working with the Dynamic Compute and Vector APIs outside of a Workbench environment:_

 For the time being these two packages must be installed separate from the Descartes Labs client: